 Guard passing is a subject that’s been thoroughly exhausted in grappling martial arts.
 In the digital world of BJJ, a huge percentage of releases claim the title of the best guard passing BJJ DVD ever recorded.
 The truth is that only a few actually live up to that mantle.
 In order to reduce the guard passing BJJ DVD clutter, we compiled yet another top list.
 Gain the respect of everyone on the mats by becoming a real passing machine with the help of these digital releases.

-Guard Passing BJJ DVD
+The Best Guard Passing BJJ DVD and DIGITAL Instructionals:

 When you’re in the market for a BJJ DVD you have to be in the clear what you’re looking for.
 The first thing to consider is your level in BJJ.
 Although all white belts feel like they can do things meant for more experienced grapplers, they can’t.
 Stick to what works best for your level of grappling, as exploring those passing paths are going to lead you to the more advanced ones when the time comes.
 If you’re not sure what to stick to talk to your instructors.
 They’ll take your experience, body type, and style into consideration when recommending a passing strategy.
-They might even recommend you a DVD or two of their own choice.
+They might even recommend a DVD or two of their own choice.

 Next, look for those DVDs that cover material which you can relate to the things you learn in class.
-It is never a wrong strategy to focus on the same things you learn in class.
+It is never the wrong strategy to focus on the same things you learn in class.
 The connections you make this way have two-fold benefits.
 First, you’ll be able to fill up the holes you have from watching DVDs when in class.
 On the other hand, you’ll be able to expand on the knowledge you get from class by going further into the concept o certain passes via digital content.
 It is a win-win situation!

 Finally, as with all kinds of instructional DVDs structure is of the utmost importance.
 There’s no point in attempting to cartwheel over someone if you have no idea how things work.
 In my opinion, cartwheeling over someone in BJJ is rarely a good idea, but there are those that favor it.
 The important thing is knowing how to do it, when to do it and what to do when/if it fails.
 That is structure.